7 Reasons to Invest in Property in Luton and Where to Buy

-With incoming investment over the past decade, people are beginning to think differently about Luton.
+With incoming investments over the past decade, people are beginning to think differently about Luton as a city suitable for property investments.
 Ideal for those looking for a London commuter property outside of the capital, the town is currently the most popular destination for first-time buyers in the UK and is steadily catching the eye of property investors looking for decent capital gains with a lower entry point.

 Read on to find out why investing in Luton property is increasingly appealing, and the areas of the town that investors might want to consider.

 In recent years, the city has caught the eye of first-time buyers looking to get onto the property ladder.
-With houses prices at a fraction of the cost of the capital, while still just 23 minutes by train to central London, Luton is an attractive destination for property investors looking to expand their portfolio, too.
+With house prices at a fraction of the cost of capital, although it is still only a 23-minute train ride to central London, Luton is an attractive property investment destination for all investors who want to expand their portfolio as well.

 2. Luton’s Growth and Strategic